airalab/robonomics-wiki/docs/backup-services.md

 5. If your backup includes the Zigbee2MQTT or Mosquitto configuration, you need to restart these services to enable the new configuration.
 You can do this manually by restarting the services individually, or you can simply restart the Home Assistant computer to ensure all services are restarted.

 Service arguments:
-- **Path to mosquitto password file** (default: `/etc/mosquitto`) - If you used Home Assistant Core or Docker installation methods and have not default path to Mosquitto brocker, you should change this parameter.
-Not needed for Home Assistant OS or Superviser.
+- **Path to mosquitto password file** (default: `/etc/mosquitto`) - If you used Home Assistant Core or Docker installation methods and have not default path to Mosquitto brocker, you should change this parameter. *Not needed for Home Assistant OS or Superviser*.
-- **Path to Zigbee2MQTT config**  (default: `/opt/zigbee2mqtt`) - If you used Home Assistant Core or Docker installation methods and have not default path to Zigbee2MQTT, you should change this parameter.
-Not needed for Home Assistant OS or Superviser.
+- **Path to Zigbee2MQTT config**  (default: `/opt/zigbee2mqtt`) - If you used Home Assistant Core or Docker installation methods and have not default path to Zigbee2MQTT, you should change this parameter. *Not needed for Home Assistant OS or Superviser*.

 ## Restore Mosquitto and Zigbee2MQTT Configuration for Home Assistant Core Installation Method